gradio-app/gradio/guides/06_other_tutorials/setting_up_a_gradio_demo_for_maximum_performance.md

 Another way to increase the parallelism of your Gradio demo is to write your function so that it can accept **batches** of inputs.
 Most deep learning models can process batches of samples more efficiently than processing individual samples.

 If you write your function to process a batch of samples, Gradio will automatically batch incoming requests together and pass them into your function as a batch of samples.
-You need to set `batch` to `True` (by default it is `False`) and set a `max_batch_size` (by default it is `4`) based on the maximum number of samples
+You need to set `batch` to `True` (by default it is `False`) and set a `max_batch_size` (by default it is `4`) based on the maximum number of samples your function is able to handle.
+These two parameters can be passed into  `gr.Interface()` or to an event in Blocks such as `.click()`.

 While setting a batch is conceptually similar to having workers process requests in parallel, it is often *faster* than setting the `concurrency_count` for deep learning models.
 The downside is that you might need to adapt your function a little bit to accept batches of samples instead of individual samples.